Pianist Lynne Arriale returns to Milwaukee with an inspired new album, Being Human

 Lynne Arriale Trio will perform at Bar Centro, 808 E. Center St., Thursday, March 14 at 8 p.m., $25

 Lynne Arriale continues to grapple with the world, and uplifts it, with her immense gifts and passion.
 The pianist-composer has proven herself among the most socially and politically engaged jazz musicians working today.
 On her new album Being Human, she stays true to her piano’s voice whereas previously employing a vocalists to sing an iconic Bob Dylan song to powerful effect.
-Now she returns to Milwaukee, where she studied, and grew as an artist before striking out for larger pastures.
+Now she returns to her hometown, Milwaukee, where she studied, and grew as an artist before striking out for larger pastures.

 On Being Human she continues her practice of dedicating certain tunes to people of notable political import.
 Thus, we’re urged to contemplate such people as environmental activist Gret Thunberg, Pakistani activist Malala Yousafzai, Khrystyna Lopatenko, chief nurse at Kharkiv Oblast Hospital, the Ukrainian people and, more broadly, humankind and “those of faith.”